This is one of my all time favorite lessons to teach to my junior high (Grade 7-9) students.

 It's inspired by one of my favourite artists, Amedeo Modigliani (1884-1920).
 He is known for portraits and nudes in a modern style characterized by elongation of faces, necks, and figures that were not received well during his lifetime but later found acceptance and now sell in the millions at auction.

-Once everything is dry, go over all the pencil lines with a charcoal pencil (I like the General's brand) and blend with your finger to create a beautiful, soft shaded effect.
+Once everything is painted, they outline all their pencil lines with a charcoal pencil and blend it out for a soft shaded effect.